guigomcha/roadmap/README.md

 - Your family has full access and may have provided "tips" and "memories" from their past so that when you "discover" something, you know if your parents where ever there before.
 - ...

 Then it also opened the posibility to be an app to assit migrants when they first arrive to a city in a new country.
-Gamifiying the roadmap to complete the required tasks to be part of the society, providing external tools, trick and tips etc.
+Gamifiying the FamQuest to complete the required tasks to be part of the society, providing external tools, trick and tips etc.

 Why?
 I really want Jaime to get to the best starting-point when his adult live begins so that he can fight other battles and help beyond what most of us can do (because we need to do everything from scratch).